andrewloftus24/CMSC-447-Spotify-04/README.md

 * To run the server, ensure you are in root directory (from last step, type "cd ..").
 Then, run "python manage.py runserver"
 * Once the server is running, click the link in the terminal or visit "http://127.0.0.1:8000/"
 * To close the server, press "CTRL+C" in the terminal
+*
+* To run tests use the command "python manage.py test"

 ## Future Additions